 First, we recommend waking up 30 minutes early for a quick HIIT workout.
 HIIT (aka high-intensity interval training) is a great way to torch some serious calories fast.
 Since HIIT workouts are intense, they don’t require as much time as other traditional forms of exercise like lifting or running.

-But if you can’t stand the thought of doing burpees first thing in the morning, try squeezing in an office workout during your lunch break.
+But if you can’t stand the thought of doing burpees first thing in the morning, try squeezing in an during your lunch break.
 There are tons of exercises you can do from behind your desk.

 Understand your chronotype

 Long workdays are inevitable.
 But more companies are offering flexible hours, making it easier to schedule your day based around when you’re most productive.
 To create a schedule optimized for you, you need to first understand your chronotype.
 Ready to learn what that means?
 We thought so.